 Marketplace take rate measures the correlation between marketplace revenue and marketplace GSV and is calculated by dividing marketplace revenue by marketplace GSV.
+We define marketplace GSV as GSV derived from our marketplace offerings.
 Marketplace take rate is an important metric because it is the key indicator of how well we monetize spend on our work marketplace from our Client Marketplace (and previously Upwork Basic and Plus), Enterprise, Payroll, and other premium offerings, which we refer to as our marketplace offerings.